newatoms/beta/_private/costumer-acquisition/why-you-should-hire-contentsupply.md

 > We add value to your company by adding value for your audience.

 Content marketing is a way to create a bond between a reader and a company.
-By creating content, the reader will thoroughly enjoy, the reader will associate the brand with an awesome feeling and automatically think about that company first whenever searching for a product/service in that domain.
+By creating high quality content, the reader will thoroughly enjoy, the reader will associate the brand with an awesome feeling and automatically think about that company first whenever searching for a product/service in that domain.